SKKUAutoLab/ETSS-06-Anomaly/README.md

 For the CrashChat dataset, please download it from this [repository](https://github.com/Liangkd/CrashChat)

+For the AV-TAU dataset, please download it from this [repository](https://github.com/HarryHsing/EchoTraffic)

 ### 2.5.
 Surveillance Traffic Anomaly Detection Datasets
 For the TUMTrafficQA dataset, please download it from this [repository](https://github.com/TraffiX-VideoQA/TraffiX-Qwen)